Kenwood TL922 Amplifier

 There is no reason to be "neat" in a tank circuit or RF system, and angle wires at 90 degree bends.
 Squared corners and right angle wiring, unless carefully planned, is almost always detrimental to circuit performance.
 If you read the linked page on VHF parasitic stability, you will understand why anode-to-chassis and anode-to-grid paths must be short.

 The parasitic suppressor, to be most effective, must have significant impedance compared to the path from anode (inside the tube) to the chassis and back to the grid (RF signal common ground point).

 When we use long thin circuitous wiring in the anode system, we make a parasitic suppressor of a given VHF loss resistance much less effective.

-This TL922 amplifier had a few good things done, but many bad things.
+This TL922 amplifier had a some good rupgrades, but also had some bad changes.

 The 15 ohm HV fault limiting resistor at the middle-top is a good thing, even if not the best style resistor.
 A better style would be a 175P pulse rated resistor.

 The anode path was a problem, though.
 Not only was path length needlessly long from the modifications, a small resistance element was added.

 This was truly bizarre, RF-wise, because fairly high HF circulating currents flow though this path on upper HF.
 It reduces upper HF tank unloaded Q (that should be high for maximum efficiency), while reducing effectiveness of the anode-to-plate choke VHF suppressors.